 Marcus is also having a crisis of identity.
 He tells us he feels he’s always playing a role with people, moulding his personality to suit others.
 But who is he, really?
 He’s confronted with both these crises during the first episode by love interest Mia (Booksmart’s Jessica Williams), an effortlessly cool, self-assured wedding guest he meets while vaping outside.
 Then, later in the episode, he’s confronted again about whether he’s playing a role or being himself by a prospective Black author he’s wooing to sign at his publishing house, who baulks at his suggestion to tone down his book.
 The author tells Marcus he’s essentially trying to tone down Black culture, telling Marcus he’s “safe and nonthreatening”, like Obama.

 The decision to have a Black man at the centre of season two is a testament to how far we’ve come in the past year with casting in film and television.
-Obviously, we still have a way to go, but Love Life doesn’t, thankfully, just put a Black actor into a role that doesn’t acknowledge the unique experiences only people of colour have.
+Obviously, we still have a way to go, but Love Life doesn’t, thankfully, just put a Black actor into a role that doesn’t acknowledge the unique experiences only people of color have.
 Marcus is relatable on many levels to me, as a white woman – he is ambitious but stuck in a career plateau, he is questioning whether he is in a good marriage or just comfortable and unwilling to shake his life up, he is trying to break away from parental expectations while also making decisions that aren’t simply because of parental expectations.

-However, he is also working through experiences I’ll never personally understand – yes, we can all relate to moulding our personalities to be likeable, but Marcus’ experience is unique to people of colour because generations of oppression and the – often violent – pressure to assimilate into white culture comes into play.
+However, he is also working through experiences I’ll never personally understand – yes, we can all relate to moulding our personalities to be likeable, but Marcus’ experience is unique to people of color because generations of oppression and the – often violent – pressure to assimilate into white culture comes into play.
 As Marcus battles between an affair with Mia and remaining faithful to Emily, one pivotal moment is when he asks his wife who he reminds her of – she says Obama, because he is always calm and in control.
-She doesn’t realise it, but it’s an offense to Marcus, who was just told critically that he is like Obama, “safe and nonthreatening”.
+She doesn’t realize it, but it’s an offense to Marcus, who was just told critically that he is like Obama, “safe and nonthreatening”.

 There are three episodes of Love Life available to stream now, and I’ve watched them all but for anti-spoilers sake, won’t go into the other two.
 But the season is looking damn good – I liked season one, but season two has, thankfully, not just presented us with a new protagonist but an entirely new experience.